pypa/manylinux/README.rst

 default ``sys.abiflags`` became an empty string: the ``m`` flag for pymalloc became useless (builds with and without pymalloc are ABI compatible) and so has been removed. (e.g. ``/opt/python/cp38-cp38``)

+Note that PyPy is not available on ppc64le & s390x.

 Building Docker images
 ----------------------